Is $250,000 a good salary in District of Columbia?

 - Is $250,000 a good household income in District of Columbia?

-- It's at roughly the 83th percentile for District of Columbia after adjusting for the state's median income ($108,210).
-Nationally that's about the 91th percentile.
-Whether "good" depends on household size, debt, and metro cost of living — Census medians smooth over big within-state variation.
+- It sits at roughly the 95th percentile of District of Columbia households in the state's own Census ACS 2024 income distribution (District of Columbia median $109,707).
+Nationally that's about the 95th percentile.
+Whether "good" depends on household size, debt, and metro cost of living - state figures smooth over big within-state variation.

 - How does $250,000 compare to the District of Columbia median?